 "Absolutely!"
 Shepard said.
 "It's, ah, the fifth anniversary of that time, uh, we went to that place and and did that thing.
 We set this up weeks ago to celebrate, remember?"

 Garrus rolled his eyes.
 "I take it back.
 This is the most pathetic thing I've ever seen."

 Shepard stared intently at Joker.
 "Remember?"

 "Oh, riiight!"
 Joker gave an exaggerated nod.
 "I can't believe I forgot!
 That's just like me, isn't it?
 Thanks, Commander!"
 He picked up a slice, molten cheese dripping from its edges, and shoved it into his face.
 The burning sensation on the roof of his mouth was exquisite.

 "Keelah," Tali squealed as Joker took a bite out the giant festering wound.
 "You're eating that?"

 Garrus pointed a talon at the pilot.
 "No, no, no. Joker, put that down.
 Put it down!
 Stop eating the evidence!"

 Chakwas sighed.
 "Really, Commander?"

 Shepard put a hand over his heart.
 "I'm just a captain trying to show appreciation for a job well done.
 Is that so wrong?
 Good, isn't it, Joker?
-Ordinarily they only serve Neapolitan style, but if you ask them, they'll whip you up some good old-fashioned deep dish."
+Ordinarily they only serve Neapolitan, but if you ask them, they'll whip you up New York style or some good old-fashioned deep dish."

 "Ordinarily, huh?"
 Garrus asked.
 "Just how many times have you been here, Shepard?"